2020PB/police-brutality/reports/Oregon.md

 [This footage](https://twitter.com/defendpdx/status/1285481849372831749) shows officers throwing explosives at a protester attempting to collect garbage from the street.

-It appears that protesters did damage part of the plywood barricade around the Justice Center doors, seen [here](https://twitter.com/ByMikeBaker/status/1285482389628583936).
+It appears that protesters did damage part of the plywood barricade around the US District Courthouse doors, seen [here](https://twitter.com/ByMikeBaker/status/1285482389628583936).

 An [image](https://twitter.com/ProudBulba/status/1285671820637732867) from a protester shows a wound received allegedly at this protest.
 The protester also displays the projectile that hit her, a pepper ball.